-SNX14 deficiency causes partial embryonic lethality and developmental delay in mice
+SNX14 deficiency causes partial embryonic lethality and developmental delay in mice.
 SCAR20 patients share clinical features of developmental delay and perinatal onset neurodegeneration of the cerebellum.
-Previous work suggested that the severity of developmental phenotypes is species-specific, with SNX14 deficient mice showing fully penetrant embryonic lethality, while dogs and zebrafish display neurological and metabolic defects reminiscent of SCAR20 patients (25).
-However, by randomly introducing a frameshift 1 bp deletion in the exon 14 of Snx14 (c.1432delG; p.Glu478Argfs18), we successfully generated SNX14 deficient mice (Snx14 KO) that are viable and thrive despite a complete loss of SNX14 protein and 90% reduction of the transcript when the mutation is in homozygosity (Figure 1A and Supplemental Figure 1A-D).
+Previous work suggests that the severity of developmental phenotypes is species specific, with SNX14-deficient mice showing fully penetrant embryonic lethality, while dogs and zebrafish display neurological and metabolic defects reminiscent of SCAR20 patients (25).
+However, by randomly introducing a frameshift 1 bp deletion in the exon 14 of Snx14 (c.1432delG; p.Glu478Argfs18), we successfully generated SNX14-deficient mice (Snx14-KO) that are viable and thrive despite a complete loss of SNX14 protein and 90% reduction of the transcript when the mutation is in homozygosity (Figure 1A and Supplemental Figure 1, A-D; supplemental material available online with this article; https://doi.org/10.1172/jci.insight.168594DS1).

-Although Snx14 KO mice survive to adulthood, we noticed that they were born in lower than the expected Mendelian ratio (observed 9.9% vs expected 25%) (Figure 1B).
-To test if the reduced birth ratio was due to embryonic lethality, we genotyped embryos produced by heterozygous breeding pairs and uncovered that about half of Snx14 KO embryos die between embryonic day (E)10 and E15.
-The other half were distinguishable by their small size, a feature that persisted throughout neonate and adulthood (Figure 1C-E).
-Notably, similar to SCAR20 patients (16-18), adult Snx14 KO mice showed dysmorphic facial features characterized by an upturned nose, bulging forehead, and eye defects (Figure 1F- G).
+Although Snx14-KO mice survive to adulthood, we noticed that they were born in lower than the expected Mendelian ratio (observed 9.9% versus expected 25%) (Figure 1B).
+To test if the reduced birth ratio was due to embryonic lethality, we genotyped embryos produced by heterozygous breeding pairs and uncovered that about half of Snx14-KO embryos die between E10 and E15.
+The other half were distinguishable by their small size, a feature that persisted throughout neonate and adulthood (Figure 1, C-E).
+Notably, similar to SCAR20 patients (16-18), adult Snx14-KO mice showed dysmorphic facial features characterized by an upturned nose, bulging forehead, and eye defects (Figure 1, F and G).
 These data indicate that SNX14 deficiency in mice causes developmental delay phenotypes reminiscent of SCAR20.

-Snx14 KO mice display motor and cognitive behavioral defects

-Unlike SCAR20 patients who show severe gait abnormalities typical of cerebellar degeneration, Snx14 KO mice were undistinguishable from their wild type (WT) littermates based on their home cage walking activity.
-However, Catwalk gait analysis revealed a mild gait disruption characterized by longer paw stand time and faster swing speed of the limbs (Figure 2A-B).
-Functional gait disruption was seen on the horizontal Metz ladder where mice cross a series of rungs separated by varying distances.
-Here, Snx14 KO mice had significantly more foot slips than control mice (Figure 2C).
-Moreover, Snx14 KO mice underperformed when challenged with complex motor tasks that require coordination and balance.
-On the accelerating Rotarod, Snx14 KO mice showed difficulty maintaining balance (Figure 2D) similar to other cerebellar ataxia mouse models (26).
-In addition, the accelerating Rotarod procedure was performed in three consecutive days to assess motor learning.
-While WT mice improved their performance over trial, Snx14 KO learning rate was low, especially for females (Figure 2E).
+Snx14-KO mice display motor and cognitive behavioral defects.
+Unlike SCAR20 patients who show severe gait abnormalities typical of cerebellar degeneration, Snx14-KO mice were undistinguishable from their WT littermates based on their home cage walking activity.
+However, catwalk gait analysis revealed a mild gait disruption characterized by longer paw stand time and faster swing speed of the limbs (Figure 2, A and B).
+Functional gait disruption was seen on the horizontal Metz ladder, where mice cross a series of rungs separated by varying distances.
+Here, Snx14-KO mice had significantly more foot slips than control mice (Figure 2C).
+Moreover, Snx14-KO mice underperformed when challenged with complex motor tasks that